mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 relationships.
 ARACNe constrains the number of indirect interactions applying the data processing inequality theorem (DPI), which considers that, in a triangle of interactions, the weakest one has a greater probability of being indirect if its difference is large with respect to the other two interactions (Hernández-Lemus

 The
 type of association (activation or repression) of the transcription factors is determined from the Spearman correlation of the TF with the levels of expression of all its targets (Lefebvre et al., 2010).
-This calculation was performed by the aracne2regulon function in the viper R package (Alvarez et al., 2016).
-This function transforms the undirected MI network from ARACNE into a regulons network that is directed.
+This calculation was performed by the **aracne2regulon function in the viper R package (Alvarez et al., 2016).
+This function transforms the undirected MI network from ARACNE into a regulons network that is directed.**

-In the standard MARINa workflow, the molecular signature is built by comparing the expression level distributions of all genes between two conditions (e.g., healthy and diseased).
-For this work we built a molecular signature using only those genes annotated within the signal transduction pathways category in the KEGG database (Kanehisa
+**in the standard MARINa workflow, the molecular signature is built by comparing the expression level distributions of all genes between two conditions (e.g., healthy and diseased).
+For this work we built a molecular signature using only those genes annotated within the signal transduction pathways category in the KEGG database** (Kanehisa

 To estimate the probability that a gene set enrichment score depends on the biological context and thus is not merely random, a null model was generated by random permutation between cases and control samples and recalculating differential expression values

-With the molecular signature, the regulon network and the null model, MARINa estimated the top regulons that enrich the most differentially expressed genes in the molecular signature through a gene set enrichment analysis
+**With the molecular signature, the regulon network and the null model, MARINa estimated the top regulons that enrich the most differentially expressed genes in the molecular signature through a gene set enrichment analysis**

 The difference of this work with respect to MARINa lies in the use of a specific set of genes (signal transduction signature) which produces a ranking of the regulons for this specific subset.
 It is important to note that the regulons network used as input is the same as in regular MARINa, but the ranking is focused on the specific gene signature.
 The set of genes that constitute each regulon may include genes that are not in the molecular signature and can be part of a more diverse range of biological functions than signal transduction.
 This is the reason why we performed a subsequent enrichment analysis of the regulons with all KEGG human pathways